 If your air conditioner is not cooling as well as it used to, you may wonder if it just needs more refrigerant and if you can just add it yourself?
 Refrigerant is an ozone-depleting chemical that can harm the environment and should only be handled by licensed technicians.
 A low level of refrigerant also points to a bigger problem: either a leak or the system was not properly charged during installation.
-If you suspect a problem with your air conditioner’s refrigerant, call the trusted and experienced HVAC technicians at Blue Valley Energy of Longmont for a thorough evaluation, diagnosis and repair of your AC system.
+If you suspect a problem with your air conditioner’s refrigerant, call the trusted and experienced HVAC technicians at Blue Valley Heating & Cooling of Longmont for a thorough evaluation, diagnosis and repair of your AC system.

 The Critical Role of Refrigerant in Your AC System